Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Introduction

 One of the key advantages of using the $O_m(z)$ diagnostic is its minimal sensitivity to systematic errors, as it relies directly on measurements of the Hubble parameter rather than integrated quantities like the luminosity distance \cite{Shafieloo2012}.
-Furthermore, we employ a logarithmic parameterization for $O_m(z)$, expressed as $O_m(z) = \alpha \ln(1+z) + \beta$, where $\alpha$ and $\beta$ are free parameters constrained through observational data such as Hubble parameter measurements (OHD) and the Pantheon+ supernova sample \cite{Scolnic2018, Moresco2020}.
+Furthermore, it is important to emphasize that the $O_m(z)$ diagnostic~\cite{Sahni2008} provides a model--independent test of dark energy, remaining constant for $\Lambda$CDM.
+Motivated by alternative parameterization, such as power--law~\cite{Myrzakulov2023} and exponential forms~\cite{Samaddar2025}, we employ a logarithmic parameterization for $O_m(z)$, expressed as $O_m(z) = \alpha \ln(1+z) + \beta$, where $\alpha$ and $\beta$ are free parameters constrained through observational data such as Hubble parameter measurements (OHD) and the Pantheon+ supernova sample \cite{Scolnic2018, Moresco2020}.
 This parameterization provides flexibility to capture deviations from the standard $\Lambda$CDM behavior and enables a detailed investigation of the dark energy equation of state evolution.
+In comparison, the statefinder diagnostic ($r,s$) provides a higher-order geometrical tool that distinguishes $\Lambda$CDM as a fixed point $(r,s) = (1,0)$, while the $(\omega, \omega')$-plane offers insights into the dynamical nature of dark energy (freezing versus thawing behavior).
+Similarly, growth-rate based diagnostics probe the perturbative sector.
+Our logarithmic parameterization of $O_m(z)$ is complementary to these approaches: it efficiently captures deviations from $\Lambda$CDM in a model–independent manner while retaining a direct observational connection through $H(z)$.